hldohaga/upfnabp/final227.md

 Their clear vision has been turned upside down and back to front, by my contorted logic and confused ideas.
 That it is in any way coherent is entirely down to their support, comments and intervention.

-The positivity and welcoming engagement has been ennervating for this old cynic.
+The positivity and welcoming engagement has been refreshing for this old cynic.
 It has been such a pleasure that I almost regret coming to the end.

 Thanks to Paul for the project which didn't quite come together